SoftMare119/SoftMare119/README.md

 > Alongside my project work, I have a strong interest in cloud technologies and enjoy exploring new technical fields from scratch.
 I actively use AI as a learning partner to experiment, build different solutions, and turn ideas into real, working projects.
 I have also pursued multiple cloud certifications to deepen my technical fluency and broaden the value I bring to my teams.

-> My goal is to continue combining my finance and data analysis background with cloud-driven and AI-enabled innovation to solve problems, optimize performance, and create meaningful impact.
+> My goal is to continue combining my finance and data analysis background with cloud-driven and AI-enabled innovation to solve problems, optimise performance, and create meaningful impact.

 ---